Overview

 Agent Task Change triggers when something happens → Get Task Details analyzes exactly what occurred

-This gives you full visibility into your agents - you’ll know when they run, how they perform, and exactly what they do at every step.
+This gives you full visibility into workflow runs.
+You’ll know when they start, how they perform, and exactly what happened at each step.

 Advanced Features